graphql-java/graphql-java-page/src/pages/tutorials/getting-started-with-spring-boot.md

 ## Adding code to fetch data
 Spring for GraphQL provides an [annotation-based programming model](https://docs.spring.io/spring-graphql/docs/current/reference/html/#controllers) to declare handler methods to fetch the data for specific GraphQL fields.

-Later in this tutorial we'll discuss how to manually create and register DataFetchers, without using this annotation feature.

 Add the following to `bookDetails/BookController.java`

 ```java